explicit-robotics/explicit-robotics.github.io/docs/_sources/exp_robot/cartpole.rst.txt

 Cart-Pole
 ===========

-Cart-pole robot is one of the examples often used in robotics.
 In this simulation, we simulate a planar 2-DOF cart-pole robot.
-The file contained in robots directory.
+The file is contained in robots directory.

 Geometric and Inertial Parameters
 ==================================